Techno-Hwizrdry/MQTT-Powerswitch-Tail-Sub/README.md

 `const uint8_t mqttCertFingerprint[] = {0xAA,0xBB,0xCC,0xDD,0xEE,0xFF,0x11,0x22,0x33,0x44,0x55,0x1A,0x69,0x42,0x00,0x80,0x08,0x55,0xB0,0x0B};`

 If you do not want to use TLS encrpytion, simply comment out `"#define ENABLE_SSL"` in mqtt_powerswitchtail_pub.ino.

+## Connecting to your WiFi network
+This project uses the WiFiManager.h library.
+Once your esp8266 board has been successfully flashed, and either hasn't been connected to wifi before or to a network it recognizes, it will act as a WiFi access point (AP).
+The AP serves a web interface that will allow you to add your WiFi network's credentials.
+Once added, the AP turns off and the esp8266 will join the WiFi network you specified.
+To do this:

+1. Connect to the `PowerSwitchTail-AP` access point.
+2. In a web browser, go to `192.168.4.1`
+3. Tap the Configure WiFi button.
+4. Add your WiFi network's credentials.